NunzioKnerr/pannotator_analyse/PannotatoR_Examples.md

 ![](PannotatoR_Examples.markdown_github_files/figure-markdown_github/unnamed-chunk-8-1.png)

-## Calculate the species richness in each of the new polygons
+## Calculate the species richness in each of the new polygons {#calculate-the-species-richness-in-each-of-the-new-polygons}

 ``` r
 # Now we will calculate the number of species in each polygon segment.We are interested in polygons with IDs.